 While communities can benefit from geothermal, hydroelectric, biomass, and wind power, solar energy is also suitable for individual households.
 Apart from using its thermal component to heat water, photovoltaic cells convert the sun rays into electrical energy.
 There is a hardly cleaner energy source, as it leaves no waste nor emits greenhouse gasses.
 The cost of solar systems is coming down, and some of the best solar panels in Australia are becoming more affordable to many households.
 These systems have no moving parts and require minimal maintenance, while the development of new lithium-ion batteries for homes increases your potential to store the energy surplus to be used during the night or on cloudy days.

 Own fewer things

-Our every choice impacts the others through creation, use and disposal of the things we buy, the energy we use, the food we eat, etc. While we’ll probably never meet those who are impacted, our choices can change everything.
+In conclusion, our every choice impacts the others through creation.
+As well as use and disposal of the things we buy, the energy we use, the food we eat, etc. Finally, while we’ll probably never meet those who are impacted, our choices can change everything.